internetarchive/iari/README.md

 get structured data about references in a Wikipedia article:
 * an _article_ endpoint which analyzes a given article and returns basic statistics about it
 * a _references_ endpoint which gives back all ids of references found
-* a _reference_ endpoint which gives back all details about a reference including templates
+* a _reference_ endpoint which gives back all details about a reference including templates and wikitext
 * a _check-url_ endpoint which looks up the URL and gives back standardized information about its status
 * a _check-doi_ endpoint which looks up the DOI and gives back